-The Taliban and Afghan government are finally talking peace: What they’re negotiating and what to expect
+The Taliban and the Afghan government are finally talking peace: What they’re negotiating and what to expect

 The sides have agreed on the makeup of smaller teams, which are expected to meet more frequently, and how they will communicate with one another.

-“I’ve heard positive things about the (first) meeting between the two sides,” Zalmay Khalilzad the U.S. special envoy for Afghanistan told reporters Saturday.
+“I’ve heard positive things about the [first] meeting between the two sides,” Zalmay Khalilzad, the U.S. special envoy for Afghanistan, told reporters Saturday.
 He pointed to a number of views the two sides already share: The importance of sovereignty, independence and the desire to live in an Islamic country.

 Both sides have requested to meet without the presence of officials from the United States or any other country.
-Khalilzad said he supported that decision, but the United States would remain “ready to help and prepared to help if help is needed.”
+Khalilzad said that he supported that decision but that the United States would remain “ready to help and prepared to help if help is needed.”

-What issues will be most difficult to resolve?
+Which issues will be most difficult to resolve?

 Women’s rights, civil liberties, democracy and the makeup of the country’s security forces are expected to be significant sticking points.

 The sides have dramatically different visions of a postwar Afghanistan.
-The Taliban opposes elections; it seeks a country governed by a strict interpretation Islamic law.
+The Taliban opposes elections; it seeks a country governed by a strict interpretation of Islamic law.
 The government and civil society groups want to preserve the country’s democracy, human rights and civil liberties.

-Taliban leaders have said they support interpretations of human rights and women's rights that don’t conflict with Islamic law, but that leaves much room for interpretation.
-Days before talks began the Taliban appointed a new lead negotiator: Abdul Hakim, the movement’s chief justice known for his deep knowledge of Islamic law and jurisprudence.
+Taliban leaders have said they support interpretations of human rights and women’s rights that don’t conflict with Islamic law, but that leaves much room for interpretation.
+Days before talks began, the Taliban appointed Hakim, known for his deep knowledge of Islamic law and jurisprudence.

-Mullah Abdul Ghani Baradar, the Taliban’s top political figure, nodded to equal rights during his opening remarks Saturday, saying the group wants an Afghanistan “where everyone lives in peace and harmony and no one feels discrimination.”
+Abdul Ghani Baradar, the Taliban’s top political figure, nodded to equal rights during his opening remarks Saturday, saying the group wants an Afghanistan “where everyone lives in peace and harmony and no one feels discrimination.”

-Both Afghan President Ashraf Ghani and his rival Abdullah Abdullah, chairman of Afghanistan’s High Council for National Reconciliation, have cautioned that Afghans living under government control will likely have to make sacrifices as peace talks progress.
+Both Afghan President Ashraf Ghani and his rival Abdullah Abdullah, chairman of Afghanistan’s High Council for National Reconciliation, have cautioned that Afghans living under government control will probably have to make sacrifices as peace talks progress.

-But Abdullah told The Washington Post: “for me, one person, one vote — I don’t call anything a red line — but that’s critical … and compromises on these things will not get us to peace.”
+But Abdullah told The Washington Post: “For me, one person, one vote — I don’t call anything a red line — but that’s critical . . . and compromises on these things will not get us to peace.”

 What’s the state of the armed conflict?